 Kyoto 3-Day Itinerary

-A compact first-time Kyoto city break based in one hotel, combining Gion, Yasaka Shrine, Kinkaku-ji, Ryoan-ji, Arashiyama, Fushimi Inari Shrine, Nishiki Market, and Kyoto Imperial Palace Park before departure.
+A compact first-time Kyoto city break, combining Gion, Yasaka Shrine, Kinkaku-ji, Ryoan-ji, Arashiyama, Fushimi Inari Shrine, Nishiki Market, and Kyoto Imperial Palace Park before departure.
 For a longer stay, see the Kyoto 5-day itinerary or expand into a wider route with the Japan 7-day itinerary.

 Route at a glance

-A short Kyoto route based in one hotel, beginning with Gion and Yasaka Shrine on arrival, then moving through Kinkaku-ji, Ryoan-ji, and Arashiyama, before finishing with Fushimi Inari Shrine, Nishiki Market, and Kyoto Imperial Palace Park on departure day.
+A short Kyoto route, beginning with Gion and Yasaka Shrine on arrival, then moving through Kinkaku-ji, Ryoan-ji, and Arashiyama, before finishing with Fushimi Inari Shrine, Nishiki Market, and Kyoto Imperial Palace Park on departure day.

 • Gion & Yasaka ShrineDay 1